rune/rune/docs/docs/multiplayer/intro.md

   })
 }

-// Callback for updating game visuals when the game state changes function onChange({ oldGame, newGame, yourPlayerId, players, action, event }) {
+// Callback you define for updating your game visuals when game state changes function onChange({ oldGame, newGame, yourPlayerId, players, action, event }) {
   ...
 }